-The received credentials is an object, of SecurityLevel2::ReceivedCredentials type, defined by the OMG CORBA Security Service that encapsulates the security credentials received from a client.
-In this scenario, the target server is received from a client.
+The received credentials is an object, of

+SecurityLevel2::ReceivedCredentials type, defined by the OMG CORBA Security Service that encapsulates the security credentials received from a client.
 In this scenario, the target server is programmed to access the asserted identity using the received credentials.

-For details of how to access the asserted identity through the received credentials object, see "Retrieving Received Credentials from the Current Object" on page 355.
+For details of how to access the asserted identity through the received credentials object, see "Retrieving Received Credentials from the Current Object" on page 351.